mayonaka-strawberry/zutoka-discord-bot/ppo_transformer/README.md

 snapshot is promoted unconditionally.
 After a rejection the pool does not advance, so the next gate plays the same older snapshot and covers two intervals of progress rather than one — expect win rates to look higher after a rejection.

+Note what the pool is *not*.
+It evicts FIFO at `PPO_TRAIN_SNAPSHOT_CAPACITY`, so it is a window over the most recent promotions rather than a full league, and the gate plays only the newest entry.
+Both mean a policy can drift around a strategy loop — beating its recent self, and so passing gates, while losing to its own policy from far earlier in the run.
+If strength plateaus while gates keep passing, suspect that before suspecting the learning rate.
+The window covers most of a 320-iteration run and only a small fraction of a 4800-iteration one, which is why capacity sits in the horizon block.

 **`clip_fraction` above ~0.3 and `approximate_kl_divergence` above ~0.05,
 persistently.** The updates are leaving the trust region: the later epochs are